-Kate Bellman, Nordstrom’s senior managing fashion editor, expects sweater dressing to be another cold-weather trend.
+Kate Bellman, Nordstrom’s senior managing fashion editor, also expects chunky knits to be a cold-weather trend.
 “Textural details such as cable knit or fringe move cozy into chic territory when applied to head-to-toe sweater dressing,” she says.
 "The standout within this category is the sweater dress which is getting a seasonal update.
-Both sheer materials and cut-outs modernize this style by adding a touch of sex appeal.”
+Both sheer materials and cut-outs modernise this style by adding a touch of sex appeal.”
 Bellman also expects Fair Isle knitwear to be a central style story: “Nothing says winter essential like a Fair Isle sweater.
-This season, look for amped-up versions in electrifying colors or all-over patterns.”
+This season, look for amped-up versions in electrifying colours or all-over patterns.”

 On the other end of the style spectrum, "power dressing" will mark the winter months, according to Celenie Seidel, senior womenswear editor at Farfetch: "[There is] a new energy coming through via a slightly darker, moodier take on '80s influences."
 This will include the stiletto heel, tailored pants, and silhouettes with "intimidating shoulder energy."
 Liane Wiggins, head of womenswear at MatchesFashion, says that pantsuits, in particular velvet styles, will take off: "Velvet tuxedos are such a great way to update tailoring for the season.
 It is the perfect option for our customers who want to dress up but don’t necessarily want to wear a dress."